iteh/crowbar-virtualbox/README.md

 create_base_nodes_and_hostonly_ifs.sh
 ```

-will create the needed networks (default crowbar 122 - 125)
+will create the needed networks (default crowbar 122 - 125) and a base box to clone from

 ```
 create_crowbar.sh /path/to/crowbar.iso
 ```

-create a crowbar admin server
+create a crowbar admin server and delete it first if it exists.